 Full-time tax faculty teach all of the required courses.
 Leading tax practitioners from the Chicago area assist the full-time faculty in teaching advanced courses, thereby allowing students to apply core tax concepts to complex cutting-edge transactions.

 Aside from completing the required courses, students are free to design their own program of study from the Tax Program’s many electives.
-Full-time students typically enroll in one elective course in the fall semester and three elective courses in the spring semester to satisfy the LLM degree requirements.
+Full-time students typically enroll in two elective course in the fall semester and two elective courses in the spring semester to satisfy the LLM degree requirements.
 Students may also take up to two of these elective courses at the Kellogg School of Management if space is available.

 During the fall semester, full-time and joint-degree students must complete the tax research seminar.
 This seminar is comprised of five, two-hour sessions covering the various sources of tax authority with which all tax practitioners must be familiar.
 The seminar also includes a discussion of the various electronic and hardcopy resources that are available to assist practitioners in conducting tax research.